 Following an internal review of Viacom's strategy with respect to its ownership of Infinity, after the close of business on August 14, 2000, Mr. Redstone delivered a letter to the Infinity board of directors in which he proposed that Viacom acquire in a merger transaction all of the issued and outstanding shares of Infinity Class A common stock for 0.564 of a share of Viacom Class B common stock per share of Infinity Class A common stock.
 In his letter, Mr. Redstone stated that consummation of the merger would be subject to approval by the independent directors of Infinity, and stated Viacom's assumption that the two independent directors of Infinity would constitute a special committee of the Infinity board to consider the Viacom proposal.
-The letter also stated that Viacom was interested only in acquiring the publicly held shares of Infinity Class A common stock and was not interested in selling its interest in Infinity.
+The letter also stated that Viacom was interested only in acquiring the publicly held shares of Infinity.
 A proposed draft of a merger agreement was enclosed with the letter.